-One of the options to invest is through Capital Market.
+One of the options to invest in the current financial market is through Capital Market.
 According to the Capital Market Law Number 8 of 1995, Article 1 paragraph (13), “ capital market is an activity concerned with the public offering and securities trading, the public company related to the securities it publishes, as well as the securities-related institutions and professions”.
-In terms of investment instrument, Indonesian Capital Market offers two main products namely general investment instruments and Sharia investment instruments.
-General investment instruments including Shares, Bonds and Mutual Fund, while Sharia investment instruments, namely stocks, sukuk and Sharia mutual funds.
+In terms of investment instrument, Indonesian Capital Market offers two main products namely general investment and Shariah investment instruments.
+General investment instruments including shares, bonds and mutual fund, while Shariah investment instruments consist ofstocks, sukuk and Shariah mutual funds.

-One of the instruments that currently received high demand in Indonesian financial market is Sharia Mutual Fund.
-This fund gives avenue to investors to raise funds via Sharia compliant securities portfolio.
-The development of Sharia mutual funds in the Indonesian capital market since the last 10 years until recently can be regarded as a positive vibe to the country.
-This is proven via increase in a number of Sharia mutual fund offered in the market where in 2006, there were only 17 Sharia mutual funds valued Rp 474 billion, and in 2016 the number of Sharia mutual funds has increased rapidly to 90 with managed funds of Rp 10.2 trillion.
-In average, within 10 years period, the average growth of Sharia mutual fund is about 20% annually.
+One of the instruments that currently received high demand in Indonesian financial market is Shariah Mutual Fund.
+This fund gives avenue to investors to raise funds via Shariah compliant securities portfolio.
+The development of Shariah mutual funds in the Indonesian capital market since the last 10 years until recently can be regarded as a positive vibe to the country.
+This is proven via increase in a number of Shariah mutual fund offered in the market where in 2006, there were only 17 Shariah mutual funds valued Rp 474 billion, and in 2016 the number of Shariah mutual funds has increased rapidly to 90 with managed funds of Rp 10.2 trillion.
+In average, within 10 years period, the average growth of Shariah mutual fund is about 20% annually.

-According to Gowri and Deo (2016), investment in mutual fund provides less risk like Treasury bill that may be suitable to risk-averse investors Fund manager basically will select portfolio that consist of balance of funds based on their financial analysis.
-They will identify less valuable stocks to buy and too expensive stocks to sell in order to gain from the portfolio returns (Utomo & Tjandra, 2015).
+According to Gowri and Deo (2016), investment in mutual fund provides less risk like Treasury bill that may be suitable to risk-averse investors.
+Fund manager basically will select portfolio that consist of balance of funds based on their financial analysis.
+They will identify cheaper stocks to buy and expensive stocks to sell in order to gain from the portfolios’ returns (Utomo & Tjandra, 2015).

-However, there are some non-transparent sides in the selection of stock portfolios.
+There are some non-transparent sides in the selection of stock portfolios.
 It is because investors generally do not know what stock portfolios that the fund manager chose on their behalf.
-For the Sharia mutual fund, the transparency of the contract and information received by investors is crucial.
+For the Shariah mutual fund, the transparency of the contract and information received by investors is crucial.
 In this context, the investors must understand and give their consent on any single items of the investment before proceed with the investment.
 Its include level of investment risk, profit, investment portfolio as well as terms and conditions of the contract.

 According to Haryanto (2014), knowing the performance of mutual funds is important so as to prevent losses due to poor performance of the mutual funds.
-Even though mutual funds are known as a less risky investments, investors should realize that there is no guarantee to get a share of profits, dividends or increase in investment capital without proper management.
-The performance of each mutual fund depends largely on the experience, knowledge, expertise and techniques within investment process applied by the investment manager.
+Even though mutual funds are known as a less risky investments, investors should realize that there is no guarantee to get profits, dividends or increase in investment capital without proper management.
+The performance of each mutual fund would depend largely on the experience, knowledge, expertise and techniques within investment process practiced by the investment manager.
 Any deficiency of these conditions will adversely affect the performance of mutual funds, which in turn will affect the investors especially in monetary aspect.
-Therefore, mutual fund investors cannot fully rely on the investment manager but also to realisepossible risks inherent their investment that might happened in future.
-Accordingly, performance of mutual funds can be accessed via fund performance against a benchmark, fund historical performance, expense ratio, risk-adjusted returns, average maturity and duration, alpha and beta, portfolio turnover ratio (PTR), and also net asset value (NAV).
+Therefore, mutual fund investors cannot fully rely on their investment manager but indeed to know if there is any possible risks inherent their investment that might happened in future.
+Accordingly, performance of mutual funds can be accessed through various indicators such asto observe fund performance against a benchmark, fund historical performance, expense ratio, risk-adjusted returns, average maturity and duration, alpha and beta, portfolio turnover ratio (PTR), and also net asset value (NAV).